dexterleng/KeyboardScroller.docs/README.md

 ## Why I made this

 I work on [Homerow](https://homerow.app), which has a modal workflow for scrolling.
-You hit a shortcut to enter "Scroll-mode", you hit `HJKL` to scroll, `Tab` to switch the active scroll area.
+You hit a shortcut to enter "Scroll-mode", then hit `HJKL` to scroll, and hit `Tab` to switch the active scroll area.

-I wanted to experiment with an ephemeral workflow using keyboard shortcuts to scroll directly, and see how it compares with the modal workflow in Homerow.
+I wanted to experiment with an ephemeral workflow using keyboard shortcuts to scroll directly and see how it compares with the modal workflow in Homerow.

-However that was not the plan from the start.
-I originally I wanted to rewrite Homerow's Scroll-mode to explore SwiftUI, play with additional features like [Jumpers and Freestyle](https://twitter.com/dexterleng/status/1554070218783477765), and [snapshot testing the Accessibility API integration to prevent regressions](https://twitter.com/dexterleng/status/1556613890414637056).
+However, that was not the plan from the start.
+I originally wanted to rewrite Homerow's Scroll-mode to explore SwiftUI, play with additional features like [Jumpers and Freestyle](https://twitter.com/dexterleng/status/1554070218783477765), and [snapshot testing the Accessibility API integration to prevent regressions](https://twitter.com/dexterleng/status/1556613890414637056).
 The poor code quality in Homerow may have played some part in wanting to do a rewrite.
-I found myself having find workarounds to implement everything with SwiftUI that would have been fairly simple with AppKit, and overally it was just not fun.
+I found myself having to find workarounds to implement everything with SwiftUI that would have been fairly simple with AppKit, and overall it was just not fun.
 Since I plan on continuing using AppKit, there wasn't a point in making Scroll-mode a separate app, and a refactor in Homerow makes more sense.
+Keyboard Scroller is simply a by-product of the prior mentioned explorations.